 At the end of the programme cycle, it is hoped each participant will be supported into either employment, further education or the Safe Hands Peer Mentoring Programme.

-The initiative has deservedly drawn much praise and plaudits from a number of quarters during its time in operation.
-The 2013 Northwest Football Awards saw Safe Hands claim the ‘Community Initiative of the Year' gong, seeing off competition from Bolton Wanderers and Blackburn Rovers.
+The 2013 Northwest Football Awards saw the programme claim the ‘Community Initiative of the Year' gong, seeing off competition from Bolton Wanderers and Blackburn Rovers.